Thickness guide

 How thick should a 3D printed QR code be?

-A practical starting point is a 2-3 mm base with about 1-2 mm of relief, then adjust for material, nozzle, layer height, and scan distance.
+A practical starting point is a 2-3 mm base with about 1-2 mm of raised height, then adjust for material, nozzle, layer height, and scan distance.

 Can a QR code be too thick?

 Yes.
-Excessive relief can create shadows, glare, rough edges, or scanning angle problems, especially on glossy or curved surfaces.
+Excessive raised height can create shadows, glare, rough edges, or scanning angle problems, especially on glossy or curved surfaces.

 Is PLA thick enough for printable QR codes?

 PLA is usually fine for indoor prototypes and light-duty parts.
-Outdoor or high-wear QR codes may need PETG, ASA, or a finishing workflow.
+Outdoor or high-wear QR codes may need PETG, ASA, or a finishing process.

 Next steps